fjavierm/ceh/06-System_Hacking/README.md

 In personal computers (PCs) not connected into a LAN and for which there is only one user, Windows asks for only one password when the system is booted up.
 This function can be disabled if the user does not want to enter authentication data every time the computer is switched on or restarted.
 The main purpose of the SAM in a PC environment is to make it difficult for a thief to access the data on a stolen machine.
 It can also provide some measure of security against online hackers.

-The user passwords are stored in a hashed format in a registry hive either as a LM hash or as a NTLM hash.
+The user passwords are stored in a hashed format in a registry hive either as an LM hash or as an NTLM hash.
 Windows XP or later versions do not store the value of LM hash or, if it exceeds fourteen characters, it stores blank or a dummy value instead.
 This file can be found in `%SystemRoot%/system32/config/SAM` and is mounted on `HKLM/SAM`.
 This information is stored following the next format:

 `username:userId:LMHash:NTLMHash:::`